Ian Binnie

 William Ian Corneil Binnie (born April 14, 1939) is a former puisne justice of the Supreme Court of Canada, serving from January 8, 1998 to October 27, 2011.
 Of the justices appointed to the Supreme Court in recent years, he is one of the few appointed directly from private practice.
 On his retirement from the Court, he was described by The Globe and Mail as "arguably the country's premier judge", by La Presse as "probably the most influential judge in Canada of the last decade" and by the Toronto Star as “one of the strongest hands on the court.”

-Personal life and career as lawyer
+Personal life and education

 Ian Binnie was born in Montreal, Quebec.
-He graduated from Trinity College School in 1957 and McGill University in 1960, where he was the News Editor of the McGill Daily, a producer and writer of the Red and White Revue, and a member of the Scarlet Key Honor Society.
+He graduated from Trinity College School in 1957 and McGill University in 1960, where he was the News Editor of the NZ Daily, a producer and writer of the Red and White Revue, and a member of the Scarlet Key Society.
 He then went on to study law at Pembroke College, Cambridge (graduating with an LL.B in 1963 and an LL.M in 1988), where he was the first Canadian to be elected President of the Cambridge Union Society, founded in 1815.
 He graduated with an LL.B from the University of Toronto in 1965.
-He was called to the Ontario bar in 1967 and practiced private law at Wright & McTaggart and its successor firms until 1982, at which point he was appointed Associate Deputy Minister of Justice for the Government of Canada.
-In 1986, he returned to practice at McCarthy Tétrault, In 1992 he was elected a Fellow of the American College of Trial Lawyers.
-Justice Binnie was appointed to the Supreme Court of Canada in 1998, replacing Justice John Sopinka.
-Like his predecessor, Binnie never sat as a judge before his appointment to the Supreme Court.